BV-RADS/BV-BIDS/README.md

 ### WARNING!
 While NIFTI files are simpler to anonymize.
 DICOM headers are very heterogeneous among vendors.
 We have designed the anonymization method to comply with anonymization for our sample and vendor.
 However, we cannot guarantee that private tags in other dicom studies, especially from other vendors will be completely anonymized.
 We therefore urge the users to thoroughly review the resulting dicom headers prior to data sharing.

+Furthermore, the anonymization process may sometimes undesiredly alter crucial dicom tags, especially in multi-volume files such as DTI, BOLD, or perfusion.
+We highly recommend veryfing the validity of the resulting files and preservation of the original dicom files.